 - Collie eye anomaly is a condition that is usually found in herding dogs.
 It is a congenital mutation of the eye that can lead to detachment of the retina.

 - Degenerative myelopathy is a disease of the spinal cord that can make walking difficult and can eventually result in paralysis.

 - Distichiasis is a problem with the growth and direction of a dog's eyelashes that can create mild to severe eye irritation.

-- Hypoadrencorticism, or Addison's disease, is a chronic condition affecting the adrenal glands.
+- Hypoadrenocorticism, or Addison's disease, is a chronic condition affecting the adrenal glands.

-- Progressive retinal atrophy is an eye condition that potentially cause blindness.
+- Progressive retinal atrophy is an eye condition that can potentially cause blindness.